ue22-p20/web-intro/notebooks/23-flex-layout.md

 <!-- #region slideshow={"slide_type": "slide"} -->
 ## assignment

-* [this page on css-trick.com](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) is an easy, and very complete read, on flex
+* [this page on css-trick.com](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) is an easy, and very complete, read on flex
+* it is again **strongly recommended**
+  * to bookmark it
-* it is again **strongly recommended** to read it thoroughly to get a perception of what is doable with this layout
+  * and to browse it but thoroughly to get a perception of what is doable with this layout
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "slide"} -->